Selected area diffraction: Interpretation and analysis

 SAD analysis is widely used in material research for its relative simplicity and high information value.
 Once the sample is prepared and examined in a modern transmission electron microscope, the device allows for a routine diffraction acquisition in a matter of seconds.
 If the images are interpreted correctly, they can be used to identify crystal structures, determine their orientations, measure crystal characteristics, examine crystal defects or material textures.
 The course of analysis depends on whether the diffractogram depicts ring or spot diffraction pattern and on the quantity to be determined.

-Software tools based on computer vision algorithms brought significant improvement to a routine quantitative analysis based on SAD in terms of accuracy, repeatability and time-efficiency.
-Compared to an expert evaluator, computer is able to see features invisible to humans and process them in numbers and combinations never processable by humans.
-The analysis automation makes it available even for non-experts.
+Software tools based on computer vision algorithms simplifies quantitative analysis.